ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 v.x is 11
 ```

-However if we compile and run the program with `dune` from the new
+However, if we compile and run the program with Dune from the new
 `5.0.0+tsan` switch TSan warns us of a data race:
 ```
 $ opam switch 5.0.0+tsan